--THINK AHEAD--

 AV.
 PROFIT = AV, REVENUE (AR) - ATC COST (ATC)

-It may seem confusing at first, but an economist a firm STILL makes a PROFIT when TOTAL REVENUE (TR) = TOTAL COST (TC), (THE BREAKEVEN LEVEL OF OUTPUT), and this profit is referred to as NORMAL PROFIT.
+It may seem confusing at first, but from the point of view of an economist, a firm STILL makes a PROFIT when TOTAL REVENUE (TR) = TOTAL COST (TC), (THE BREAKEVEN LEVEL OF OUTPUT), and this profit is referred to as NORMAL PROFIT.

 --'If TR>TC, the firm earns ABNORMAL PROFIT'--